 Absent-Minded Driver

-“You're driving with two exits.
-You want the second one.
-But at each exit, you won't remember if you've passed one already.”
+Two exits.
+You want the second.
+At each, you won't remember if you've passed one already.

 Toxin Puzzle